Leaders say 'unthinkable' for Kadhafi to stay

 Western powers struggled meanwhile to stay united over a NATO-led air campaign that has so far failed to budge Kadhafi from power.

-In a bid to put on a united front, however, British Prime Minister David Cameron, France's President Nicolas Sarkozy and US President Barack Obama penned a joint article dismissing a Libyan future with Kadhafi as "unthinkable" and an "unconscious betrayal" by the rest of the world.
+In a bid to put on a united front, however, British Prime Minister David Cameron, France's President Nicolas Sarkozy and US President Barack Obama penned a joint article dismissing a Libyan future with Kadhafi as "unthinkable" and saying his staying on would represent an "unconscionable betrayal" by the rest of the world.

 "It is unthinkable that someone who has tried to massacre his own people can play a part in their future government," said the article, which appeared Friday in the London Times, The Washington Post and French daily Le Figaro.